#1 - Bad Eating Habits

 The way to break out of the cycle of worry, guilt and other depressing emotions is to break our bad habits and replace them with habits that will produce greater happiness and satisfaction in our lives.

-In my lesson this morning I want to examine more closely the results of bad habits in our everyday lives and how to overcome them.
+In this chapter, I want to examine more closely the results of bad habits in our everyday lives and how to overcome them.

 Results of Bad Habits